Share this Post

 We never think about it.
-What is underneath our basement floors?
+What is underneath the basement floor?
 We are too busy enjoying the rest of the house to ponder on that thought.
-Our basements may be unfinished and occupied by the usual suspects; a furnace, oil tank, water heater, water treatment tanks, washer, dryer, forced-air heating system, and storage.
+Our basements may be unfinished and occupied by the usual suspects; a furnace, oil tank, water heater, water treatment tank, washer, dryer, forced-air heating system, and storage.
 There is no reason to be down there besides using the washer and dryer.

-On the other hand, you may have a finished basement with tile, wood or carpeted floors.
-You may be using it as a playroom, TV entertainment room or a workout area.
-Every day that you use it you will never think about what is underneath the floor, finished or unfinished, it should not be a concern.
-One day, it may become a matter of concern if a heavy downpour or super soaker floods your basement.
+On the other hand, you may have a finished basement with tile, wood, or carpeted floors.
+You may be using it as a playroom, TV entertainment room, or workout area.
+You will never think about; “what is underneath the basement floor?”
+It should not be a concern, finished or unfinished.
+One day, it may become a serious concern if a heavy downpour or super soaker floods your basement.

-Whatever is underneath your basement floor is very important because it will determine the structural integrity of your house.
+Whatever is underneath your basement floor is very important because it will determine your house’s structural integrity.
 In most new homes, a basement floor or concrete slab sits on top of a concrete footing.
-The space underneath the floor and between the footing is taken up by 12 to 16-inches of backfill or loose soil repurposed from the excavation site of the home.
-4 to 6-inches of coarse aggregate (usually sand, gravel and crushed stone) is the next layer before another 4 to 6-inches of concrete is poured on top to make the slab floor.
+The space underneath the floor and between the footing is taken up by 12 to 16 inches of backfill or loose soil repurposed from the excavation site of the home.
+4 to 6 inches of coarse aggregate (usually sand, gravel, and crushed stone) is the next layer before another 4 to 6 inches of concrete is poured on top to make the slab floor.

-In older homes, the building code requirements are not too strict, so the amount of backfill, aggregate and the thickness of the slab are not predictable.
+In older homes, the building code requirements are not too strict, so the slab’s amount of backfill, aggregate, and thickness are not predictable.
 That is not to say that modern home builders will not cut corners to make an extra buck.
-Hopefully, the building inspectors are fast enough to catch a problem before they allow a crew to proceed with the foundation construction.
+Hopefully, the building inspectors are fast enough to catch a problem before allowing a crew to proceed with the foundation construction.

-A basement will have many years of problem-free comfort as long as there are mechanisms in place to divert natural water sources away from the house.
-Here are some places water or moisture come from:
+A basement will have many years of problem-free comfort as long as there are mechanisms to divert natural water sources away from the house.
+Here are some places water or moisture comes from:

-- Moisture comes from humid air that condensates on cold pipes or surfaces.
+- Moisture comes from the humid air that condensates on cold pipes or surfaces.

-- Bathrooms without an exhaust fan, clothes dryers with poor ventilation, concrete that is still curing after construction.
+- Bathrooms without an exhaust fan, clothes dryers with poor ventilation, and concrete still curing after construction.

 - Water penetration from rain or groundwater.

-We can correct number one and two immediately, but three will take a bigger intervention.
-Here are several things that minimize lateral pressure (the pressure produced by groundwater in your backfill area) to build up on your basement walls:
+We can correct numbers one and two immediately, but three will take a bigger intervention.
+Here are several things that minimize lateral pressure (the pressure produced by groundwater in your backfill area) to build upon your basement walls:

-- Roof gutters with extended downspouts to take rainwater away from the backfill area of the house.
+- Roof gutters with extended downspouts take rainwater away from the backfill area of the house.

 - The ground around the house should slope away from the house.